Bart3kD/macro/README.md

    python main.py melon
    ```

-4. Wait 2 seconds after starting the script for initialization.
+4. You have 2 seconds to open the minecraft tab and then the macro starts.

 ### Stopping the Macro